Weimar Republic: Government

+How the Weimar government worked as defined under the Constitution.
+Executive functions are in green, legislative in tan.
+The "Reich Council" (green) is the Reichsrat.
+"Parlamente der Länder" (tan) are the state parliaments.

 Constitution of 1919

-The constitution created a federal semi-presidential republic with a parliament whose lower house, the Reichstag, was elected by universal suffrage using proportional representation.
-The appointed upper house, the Reichsrat, represented the interests of the federal states.
+The constitution created a federal semi-presidential republic with a parliament, the Reichstag, that was elected by universal suffrage using proportional representation.
+The appointed Reichsrat represented the interests of the federal states.
 The president of Germany had supreme command over the military, extensive emergency powers, and appointed and removed the chancellor, who was responsible to the Reichstag.

 Federal

 Reichsrat

-The Reichsrat was the upper chamber of parliament.
-Its powers were relatively limited, making it weaker than its predecessor, the Bundesrat of the German Empire (1871–1918).
+The Reichsrat's powers were relatively limited, making it weaker than its predecessor, the Bundesrat of the German Empire (1871–1918).
 Members were appointed by the German state governments to represent their interests in legislation and in administration of the nation at the federal level.
 The Reichsrat could introduce legislation for the Reichstag to consider and veto laws that it passed, but the vetoes could be overridden.

 Reichstag

 The Reichstag voted on the laws of the Reich and was responsible for the budget, questions of war and peace, and confirmation of state treaties.
 Oversight of the Reich government (the ministers responsible for executing the laws) also resided with the Reichstag.
 It could force individual ministers or the entire government to resign by means of a vote of no confidence, and under Article 48 of the constitution it could rescind emergency decrees issued by the Reich president.
-The Reich president could dissolve the Reichstag under Article 25 of the constitution, but only once for the same reason.
+The Reich president could dissolve the Reichstag under Article 25 but only once for the same reason.

 President and chancellor

+The president was popularly elected, served a 7-year term and could be reelected.
+The president had to be at least 36 years old and took an oath of office swearing to work for the good of the German people and uphold the constitution.
 The president appointed the chancellor and, at his recommendation, appointed and dismissed members of the cabinet as well.
 It was also necessary for the cabinet to have the confidence of the Reichstag (parliament) because it could be removed by a vote of no confidence.
 All bills had to receive the signature of the president to become law and, although he did not have an absolute veto on legislation, he could insist that a law be submitted for the approval of voters in a referendum.
-The president had the authority to dissolve the Reichstag, conduct foreign affairs, and commanded the armed forces.
+The president had the authority to dissolve the Reichstag, conduct foreign affairs, and command the armed forces.
 Article 48 of the constitution provided the president sweeping powers in the event of a crisis.
 If there was a threat to "public order and security", he could, with the co-signature of the chancellor (per article 50), suspend civil rights and legislate by decree.

 The chancellor had the prerogative to determine the policy direction of government.
 In reality this power was limited by the needs of coalition governments of the major political parties (and numerous smaller minor ones) plus the powers of the Reich president.
 Cabinet decisions were taken by majority vote.